jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

   image: "/img/aside-oral-surgery.jpg"
 quote:
   title: ''
-  body: 'As a general rule, extractions of ectopic, including or semi-erupted third
+  body: 'As a general rule, extractions of ectopic, including or partially erupted
-    molars, are easier to perform in patients under 25 years old, before their roots have fully developed.
+    third molars, are easier to perform in patients under 25 years old, before their roots have fully developed.

 '
   author: Dr. Castor José Garabán Povea